 Arbitration in Brazil

-Brazil is one of the most litigious countries in the world, and as a result, the adoption of alternative dispute resolution methods has always been necessary.
-Arbitration in Brazil, as an alternative form of conflict resolution, was regulated by Law No. 9,307/1996 (“Arbitration Law”), characterized by reflecting the principles established by the UNCITRAL Model Law (United Nations Commission on International Trade Law).
-Subsequently, the Arbitration Law underwent substantial reform, promoted by Law No. 13,129/2015, which aimed to enhance the application of the institution, and at the same time, the new Code of Civil Procedure enacted in Brazil (Law No. 13,105/2015) recognized and allowed the use of arbitration.
+Arbitration in Brazil, as an alternative form of conflict resolution, is governed by Law No. 9,307/1996 (“Arbitration Law”), which reflects the principles of the UNCITRAL Model Law (United Nations Commission on International Trade Law).
+Subsequently, the Arbitration Law underwent substantial reform, promoted by Law No. 13,129/2015, to improve its application.
+Concurrently, Brazil´s new Code of Civil Procedure enacted in Brazil (Law No. 13,105/2015) recognized and permitted the use of arbitration.

-Over the years, several Arbitration Chambers have gained prominence in the country, such as the Arbitration and Mediation Center of the Brazil-Canada Chamber of Commerce (CAM-CCBC), ICC Brazil, the CIESP/FIESP Conciliation, Mediation, and Arbitration Chamber, and also the FGV Mediation and Arbitration Chamber, among others, all duly approved and accredited by the CCEE Administrative Council.
+Over the years, several Arbitration Chambers have gained prominence in Brazil, including the Arbitration and Mediation Center of the Brazil-Canada Chamber of Commerce (CAM-CCBC), ICC Brazil, the CIESP/FIESP Conciliation, Mediation, and Arbitration Chamber, and also the FGV Mediation and Arbitration Chamber, among others, all duly approved and accredited by the CCEE Administrative Council.

-Thus, it is evident that the use of Arbitration in Brazil has been growing over the years, and there is no doubt that this evolution is due not only to the recognition of the institution by the Judiciary but also to the excellent preparation of the main Chambers and Arbitration Centers in the country.
+Thus, it is evident that the use of Arbitration in Brazil has grown significantly over the years, and there is no doubt that this evolution is due not only to the recognition of the institution by the Judiciary but also to the excellent preparation of the main Chambers and Arbitration Centers in the country.
 In cases of foreign arbitration awards (issued outside Brazilian territory), it is important to highlight that Brazil has been a signatory to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (“New York Convention”) for over twenty years, according to Decree No. 4,311, dated July 23, 2002.

 Authors: Maria Alice Deucher e Ângelo Vieira